Tang Dynasty 唐朝 618 - 907

 Xuanzong (712-756) also known as Ming Huang brilliant emperor was a popular emperor who rebuilt the splendor of Tang culture.
 He founded the leading scholarly institution in 725 - the Hanlin Academy that lasted for nearly 1,200 years.
 He is famous for an infatuation with his son's wife the beautiful Yang Guifei ➚.
 The country prospered, the first permanent bridge over the lower Yellow River, the Pujin Bridge was built and the population of China rose to 53 million.

 China remained the dominant Asian power with its capital at Chang'an, the largest city in the world at the time with 2,000,000 inhabitants measuring 5 miles [8 kms] across.
 The city's outer wall was given the same shape as the quadrilateral arrangement of stars in the Big Dipper as this constellation has always been important to Chinese people.
+The city was carefully planned and laid out, reflecting the strong central control of the Tang state.
 A tenth of the city's population were foreigners: Tibetans; Sogdians; Turks; Persians; Arabs and Syrians, it was a very cosmopolitan era.
 China saw no threat from foreign 'barbarian' states and welcomed their skills and customs.
 Some contact with the Byzantine Empire ➚ is also documented by Theophylact Simocatta ➚.
 Supplying the vast city with food was a logistical problem with very difficult transportation by boat up the Yellow and Wei rivers.
 The grip on southern China strengthened with the inclusion of Fujian province into the Empire.
 For the first time the empire was administered as a set of ten provinces rather than much smaller districts.
 The provinces were Longyu (roughly present day Gansu); Guannei (Shaanxi); Henan (Shanxi); Hebei (roughly present day Hebei); Duji (Shandong); Shannan (Henan; Shaanxi; Hubei); Jiannan (Sichuan); Lingnan (Guangxi; Guangdong; Vietnam) and Jiangnan (a vast area subdivided into east and western parts covering much of Anhui; Fujian; Zhejiang; Guizhou; Hunan; Jiangxi; Jiangsu).
 Guangzhou developed rapidly as a port on the south coast with good roads to the rest of China.
 The most prized export shifted from silk to porcelain which is more suited to transport by boat rather than by land.